Puppies and kittens decorate SF windows

 Walk Time:4 minutes

 Since the tradition began, more than 9,000 dogs and cats have been adopted.
-Last year, 257 cats and dogs found new homes in time for the holidays.
 Donations collected help support the SF SPCA’s life-saving services.
 As in years past, the goal for staff and volunteers is to attract shoppers and find worthy homes for the hundreds of adoptable animals available.

 Each window showcases 24 animals every day.
-That way there are two animals in every window and six pairs in the adoption room, according to Maloney.
+That way there are two animals in every window and six pairs in the adoption room.
 If you see an animal you would like to get to know, notify a volunteer or go inside the department store and visit the agency’s pop-up adoption on the main floor.

 Volunteers are needed to interact with the public, collect donations, and spread the holiday cheer.
 Often, volunteers become familiar with the pets in the window and can offer information about an animal you’re curious about.
 Volunteers are needed to fill two-hour time slots.
 It’s a great, feel-good activity for families and groups.
 For details and to sign up, visit the sign up page.